Aliases for KCNMB1 Gene

 GeneCards Summary for KCNMB1 Gene

 KCNMB1 (Potassium Calcium-Activated Channel Subfamily M Regulatory Beta Subunit 1) is a Protein Coding gene.
 Diseases associated with KCNMB1 include hypertension, diastolic.
-Among its related pathways are Platelet activation, signaling and aggregation and Transmission across Chemical Synapses.
+Among its related pathways are cGMP-PKG signaling pathway and Insulin secretion.
 GO annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNMB4.

 UniProtKB/Swiss-Prot for KCNMB1 Gene